By Matthew B. Cox

 This time, however, it was a “long-con.”
-Using Capital Blu Management as a front, Blayne had bounced millions of dollars of investor funds off several international banks–from Hong Kong to Belize–until they vanished.
+Using Capital Blu Management as a front, Sebastian had bounced millions of dollars of investor funds off several international banks–from Hong Kong to Belize–until they vanished.
 Seventeen million dollars that, to this day, is unaccounted for.

-With his web of lies quickly unraveling and a federal indictment looming, Blayne purchased a first-class ticket out of the country.
+With his web of lies quickly unraveling and a federal indictment looming, Sebastian purchased a first-class ticket out of the country.
 Leaving his business partner (and nearly one hundred baffled investors) wondering how they’d been so thoroughly duped.

 “THE GUY WAS SMOOTH.
 He looked like Tom Cruise’s better looking younger brother–if that’s possible,” says Donovan Davis during our interview at the low security Federal Correctional Complex in Coleman, Florida.
 Just outside the window, there are multiple fences topped with razor-sharp concertina-wire and grim faced guards.
 Not the most auspicious environment for our meeting.
 It’s where Donovan will be spending the next decade and a half unless he wins a new trial.
 He’s already lost one.

 Donovan, is friendly, well spoken and articulate.
 Like the thuggish tattooed inmates seated around us he is clad in a dark green cotton blend uniform.
 He’s tall with a big round belly—what Donovan refers to as his post indictment weight.
 Unlike his brethren, he is a jovial guy with soft features, a dark complexion and impeccably groomed beard.
 “It’s facial architecture,” he tells me while rubbing his chin, “specifically designed to create the illusion I still have a jaw-line.”